 2. National Trust Parrot Reserve

-One of the most Instagrammable places is 180-acre Parrot National Trust Park which was established in 1996.
+One of the most Instagrammable places is the 282-acre Brac Parrot Reserve which was established in 1996.
 Tourist routes have been formed for those wishing to see millions of exotic birds.
 Two kilometres of hiking trails pass through the most beautiful parkland.
-Most of the bird species that inhabit the archipelago, including the green cayman parrot, the national bird of the Cayman Islands, live here.
+Most of the bird species that inhabit the archipelago, including the Grand Cayman parrot, the national bird of the Cayman Islands, live here.

 3. Pedro St. James Castle